 Tension began to rise at temporary holding.
 This operation came on the heels of the USFWS final Sheldon removal (an area of extraordinary contention and the main subject of a book coming soon), Humbolt and Little Fish Lake.
 Leigh actually walked away from temporary holding after asking BLM to stop a confrontation with a contractor and they could not.

 When release of wild horses was imminent, the county and ranchers showed up and told BLM they were not releasing horses.
 The contractor trailers to transport horses back to the range were missing.
 Unobstructed access was given by the contractor to proranching media.
 Even though there was no court order prohibiting the release, BLM capitulated. (read more here)

 The legal action filed by the county and ranchers mirrored directly the legal action filed earlier (defeated and now on appeal) by the Nevada Association of Counties et al, or “NACO.”
 The action essentially simply wants wild horses removed (even killed if there is no holding space) regardless of Congressional mandates that state otherwise.
 In addition the county claim essentially states that they are simply angry at BLM for not doing what they want and including voices that are not part of their “tribe” into process.

-WHE and RTF did eventually file as Intervenors in process because wild horses that were to be returned continued to sit in holding jeopardizing restructuring of bands and acclimating wild horses to captivity.
+WHE did eventually file as Intervenors in process because wild horses that were to be returned continued to sit in holding jeopardizing restructuring of bands and acclimating wild horses to captivity.
 The entire plan was in jeopardy and the financial cost to tax payers and the cost to the horses themselves, was not acceptable.
 Any ruling on the “Stay petition” was dragging out.

 However the county continues the legal action against the original plan at Fish Creek and the largest fertility control and data collection program in the nation remains on hold to this day.